 BMW introduced the N20 engine as a direct replacement for the N52, producing almost the same horsepower, with higher torque and better efficiency.
 This was a turning point in the Bavarian manufacturer’s history as BMW has long been recognized for engineering excellent naturally-aspirated inline-six engines.

-How do the BMW N52 and the N20 compare to each other in terms of power delivery, reliability, tuning, sound, and efficiency?
+How do the BMW N52 and the N20 compare to each other in terms of power delivery, reliability, tuning, fuel efficiency, and sound?

 |N52 (N52B30)||N20 (N20B20)|